-- Have a file to take notes on observations and thoughts that occur while you’re looking at the materials.
+- Have a document to take notes on observations and thoughts that occur while you’re looking at the materials.

 As I mentioned before, I had a document where I took notes about the files I looked at, where they were located (box and folder), and brief notes about what those files were.
 I also had a separate document that I called “archival thoughts.”
 I had initially brought a paper notebook that I thought would serve this purpose, but I ended up using my computer because it was faster than making notes in a notebook.